Kandil2001/Lid-Cavity-Evolution/README.md

 ## How to Use

+- [IterativeSolver.m](IterativeSolver.m): Main MATLAB script for this solver.

 1. Open MATLAB (R2020a or newer recommended).
 2. Open `SIMPLE2D_LidDrivenCavity_Optimized.m` in the `Matlab` folder.
 3. Adjust simulation parameters at the top as needed: